Submissions are assessed by the Editorial Board

-On average the journal returns a decision on a peer-reviewed paper in 28 days.
+On average the journal returns a decision on a peer-reviewed paper in 30 days.
+Those that are not sent for full review are usually returned to the author within a few days to a week.

 - Ethical compliance – All articles are required to meet the requirements outlined in our ethical policy.
 Ensure you have included all relevant ethical approval statements.